Gravitational wave polarization modes and the kinematical tensors in general relativity and beyond: Metric theories linearized waves

 Consider monochromatic plane wave solutions for $\tilde{h}^\mathrm{TT}_{ab}$ and $\varphi$.
 Assuming both of them have the same wave propagation direction, allows one to write $\tilde{h}^\mathrm{TT}_{ab}$ exactly as the GR wave, namely

 supplemented with \eqref{eq:tt-polarization-tensors} and \eqref{eq:hplus-and-htimes_plane-waves}, and

 for $\alpha \in \CC$, and $\varpi, q \in \RR$, constants.

 For this $f(R)$ gravitational wave, stationary particles in this ``generalized'' TT frame do not fall freely, since the right hand side of~\eqref{eq:coordinate-acceleration_general-free-fall} does not vanish, in contrast with GR.
-The corresponding kinematical tensors give
+Then, for freely falling particles, the expressions in \eqref{eq:linearized-kinematical-tensors} lead to the following kinematical tensors

 while the polarization modes give